Go Back

 Method

-3. Use an immersion blender to carefully blend the soup right in the pot until smooth and velvety.
-Alternatively, transfer the mixture in batches to a blender and blend until creamy, then return to the pot.
+6. Use an immersion blender to blend the soup until smooth, or transfer the mixture to a blender in batches.